scratch-css/scratch/README.md

 --

 ### History
 Scratch has a little history.
 It slowly begun to be developed back in 2011.
 It was documented on Georgian language and looked like [this](https://www.facebook.com/Radius.LLC/photos/a.293699317317685.70946.290079811012969/299426610078289/?type=3&theater).
 [The first version](https://github.com/nikoloza/scratch) on Github was written on LESS.
-[The first version](https://github.com/nikoloza/scratch) had built-in UI components, helpers and layout techniques including [row-n](https://github.com/nikoloza/row-n-grid) grid system.
-Then, I cleaned it up from unnecessary things and decided to divide it by purposes of use.
+It had built-in UI components, helpers and layout techniques including [row-n](https://github.com/nikoloza/row-n-grid) grid system.
+Then, I cleaned it up from unnecessary things and decided to divide it by domains.
 Now, it has became very lightweight and modular framework.

 --